 - Child of any age of a citizen.

-- On the basis of a demonstration that the foreigner has one of the critical skills enumerated on the Critical Skills List published in the Government Gazette on 4 June 2014, with at least five years of post-qualification experience (not necessarily related to the critical skills).
+- On the basis of a demonstration that the foreigner has one of the critical skills enumerated on the Critical Skills List published in the Government Gazette on 4 June 2014 (and as amended), with at least five years of post-qualification experience (not necessarily related to the critical skills).

 - On the basis of an intended investment or investment in a business enterprise or prospective business enterprise of no less than R5 million, or a lesser amount as agreed by the DHA should the business enterprise fall within one of the prescribed National Interest sectors of the South African economy.

 - On the basis that a foreigner with refugee status in South Africa for at least the past five years obtains a certification from the Refugee Standing Committee that he or she will remain a refugee indefinitely.